-Our Transitional Housing Program is a nine-month educational program that includes housing.
+Our Transitional Housing Program is a one year educational program that includes housing.
 We have ten (10) two and three bedroom units available in the program.
 To qualify, residents must be:

 - A FAMILY (ONE OR MORE ADULTS WITH CUSTODY OF CHILDREN)

 - DRUG AND ALCOHOL FREE (TESTED UPON ENTRY AND RANDOMLY)

 - ABLE TO PAY MONTHLY UTILITIES FOR THEIR APARTMENT

 The program requires residents to participate in three mandatory weekly activities to facilitate financial independence:

 - WEDNESDAY NIGHT GROUP CLASSES (1 HOUR)

 - INVESTMENT TO THE FAMILY SAVINGS PLAN (10% OF HOUSEHOLD INCOME) AND PROGRAM FEES (20% OF INCOME)

 - WEEKLY APPOINTMENTS WITH LIFE SKILLS & EDUCATION STAFF, TO WORK ON INDIVIDUAL (FAMILY) DEVELOPMENT PLANS, AND THE GOALS ESTABLISHED THEREIN